aiven/terraform-provider-aiven/docs/data-sources/project.md

 - `default_cloud` (String) Defines the default cloud provider and region where services are hosted.
 This can be changed freely after the project is created.
 This will not affect existing services.
 - `estimated_balance` (String) The current accumulated bill for this project in the current billing period.
 - `id` (String) The ID of this resource.
+- `owner_entity_id` (String) An optional property to link a project to an already existing organization or account by using its ID.
+To set up proper dependencies please refer to this variable as a reference.
 - `payment_method` (String) The method of invoicing used for payments for this project, e.g. `card`.
 - `tag` (Set of Object) Tags are key-value pairs that allow you to categorize projects. (see [below for nested schema](#nestedatt--tag))
 - `technical_emails` (Set of String) Defines the email addresses that will receive alerts about upcoming maintenance updates or warnings about service instability.
 It is  good practice to keep this up-to-date to be aware of any potential issues with your project.